-THIS means that we will need career counselling using innovative approaches that are strategically directed at current and future job markets, helping manage multiple life transitions.
-Present career counselling that starts late in life seems outdated.
-Therefore, career counselling with children and youth, is important issue because the degree to which individuals will be able to adapt to new career opportunities is going to be critical for individual success and prosperity, as well as for national and global economic and social development.
+THIS means that we will need career counseling using innovative approaches that are strategically directed at current and future job markets, helping manage multiple life transitions.
+Present career counseling that starts late in life seems outdated.
+Therefore, career counseling with children and youth is an important issue because the degree to which individuals will be able to adapt to new career opportunities is going to be critical for individual success and prosperity, as well as for national and global economic and social development.

 This also means that we should start early, already in primary schools, to introduce career-related learning and early career exploration and development.

 The world will need different creative profiles.
 Artistic skills will continue to be in demand.
 (Everything you see on television, print media, and the Internet was created in part by creatives.)